dask/dask/README.rst

 Use ``dask.bag``
 ----------------

-Dask.bag implements a large collection of Python objects and mimicing the toolz_ interface
+Dask.bag implements a large collection of Python objects and mimicking the toolz_ interface

 .. code-block:: python